 Making vanilla is no different than making any other herbal tincture.
 When you place any herb into a preserving/extracting liquid, like alcohol, the properties of the herb are extracted to the liquid.
 You are then able to use the liquid and get the herbal benefits.

-Homemade vanilla is made simply by combining vanilla beans with a extracting liquid, and letting the liquid extract the deliciousness out of the vanilla beans.
+Homemade vanilla extract is made simply by combining vanilla beans with a extracting liquid, and letting the liquid extract the deliciousness out of the vanilla beans.

 Homemade Vanilla makes a great gift.

-Homemade vanilla makes a great gift for so many people.
 Anyone who enjoys baking will appreciate a gift of high quality delicious vanilla.
 It is the perfect gift for that hard to buy person on your gift list.
 It makes such a nice hostess gift, or office party gift.
 But in order to give a homemade vanilla gift you need to think ahead a few months, and start preparing it early.
 Homemade vanilla from scratch will take at the least 2-4 months and the longer you let it sit the better it will be.

 What Do I Need to Make Homemade Vanilla?